AGProjects/sylkrtc.js/README.md

 #### Connection.addAccount(options={}, cb=null)

 Configures an `Account` to be used through `sylkrtc`.
 2 options are required: *account* (the account ID) and *password*.
+An optional *displayName* can be set.
 The account won't be registered, it will just be created.
 Optionally *realm* can be passed, which will be used instead of the domain for the HA1 calculation.

 The *password* won't be stored or transmitted as given, the HA1 hash (as used in [Digest access authentication](https://en.wikipedia.org/wiki/Digest_access_authentication)) is created and used instead.